Career Definition for Information System Managers

 Related careers include:

 A computer programmer has mastery of computer languages and has the ability to use them to write instructions that make computers perform certain tasks.
 Oftentimes, computer programmers write the programs that make software developers' projects run.
-Computer programmers also fix already-written code, either to update it, expand it or fix problems with it.
+Computer programmers also fix the already-written code, either to update it, expand it or fix problems with it.
 Possession of a bachelor's degree in computer science is common in this industry, although it's possible to get a job with an associate's degree.
 Voluntary, vendor-specific certifications are available.
-According to the BLS, jobs in this field are expected to decrease 8% from 2014-2024, and they paid a median salary of $79,530 in 2015.
+According to the BLS, jobs in this field are expected to decrease by 7% from 2016-2026, and they paid a median salary of $84,280 in 2018.

 Computer Network Architects